 INTRODUCTION

-Silicon (Si), the second most abundant element on earth surface, is rapidly gaining attention in agriculture because of its many beneficial effects for plants.
+Silicon (Si), the second most abundant element on the earth surface, is rapidly gaining attention in agriculture because of its many beneficial effects for plants.
 Current efforts to resolve this enigma involve comprehensive analyses of the effect of Si supplementation under various abiotic and biotic stresses.
-At the same time, research activities are focused on improving Si fertilization and Si sources for better crop cultivation to understand the involvement of Si on improving thr growth and yield of crops.
+At the same time, research activities are focused on improving Si fertilization and Si sources for better crop cultivation to understand the involvement of Si in improving the growth and yield of crops.
 (Frew et al., 2018).
-The ability of Si to alleviate stress is a fundamental component of plant life-processes and it enhances biochemical tolerance in plants which is mainly associated with increasing activity of defense related enzymes, such as poly-phenoloxidase, glucanase, peroxidase, and phenylalanine ammonia-lyase (PAL), production of antimicrobial compounds such as phenolic, flavonoids, phytoalexins and pathogenesis-related proteins in plants besides regulating systemic signals, such as salicylic acid, jasmonic acid, and ethylene (Fortunato et al., 2012; Van et al., 2013).
-It plays a key role in plant growth, by conferring mechanical strength to crops and resistance against pathogens and herbivory.
+The ability of Si to alleviate stress is a fundamental component of plant life-processes, and it enhances biochemical tolerance in plants, which is mainly associated with increased activity of defense-related enzymes, such as poly-phenoloxidase, glucanase, peroxidase, and phenylalanine ammonia-lyase (PAL), production of antimicrobial compounds such as phenolic, flavonoids, phytoalexins and pathogenesis-related proteins in plants besides regulating systemic signals, such as salicylic acid, jasmonic acid, and ethylene (Fortunato et al., 2012; Van et al., 2013).
+It plays a crucial role in plant growth by conferring mechanical strength to crops and resistance against pathogens and herbivory.
 Silicon additionally influences plant chlorophyll content and photosynthetic capabilities of crops by improving their light receiving posture (Tubana et al., 2016).

 Grasses are well-known high accumulators of Si, and, therefore, serve as an excellent model to study the role of Si in plant physiology.
-Maize (Zea mays L.) is also known as Si-accumulator grown widely as important cereal in India.
-It is known to actively take up and accumulate Si in its organs (Liang et al., 2007; Coskun et al., 2019) and is highly responsive to Si fertilization (Liu et al., 2011).
+Maize (Zea mays L.) is also known as Si-accumulator grown widely as an important cereal in India.
+It is known to take up actively and accumulate Si in its organs (Liang et al., 2007; Coskun et al., 2019) and is highly responsive to Si fertilization (Liu et al., 2011).

 Silicon is an agronomically important fertilizer element that enhances plant tolerance to biotic and abiotic stress.
-It plays a dual role in soil- plant system by reinforcing plant protection measures and by optimizing soil fertility through improved water, physical and chemical soil properties, and maintenance of nutrients in plant-available forms (Meena et al., 2014) The benefits of Si on maize are manifold like improving the population, quality, photosynthetic efficiency, increasing leaf area, yield, etc (Covshoff and Hibberd, 2012) Thus, a short term experiment was carried out with different genotypes of hybrid maize to assess the effectiveness of various levels of silicon applied as calcium silicate on dry matter production and physiological aspects of hybrid maize.
+It plays a dual role in soil- plant system by reinforcing plant protection measures and by optimizing soil fertility through improved water, physical and chemical soil properties, and maintenance of nutrients in plant-available forms (Meena et al., 2014).
+The benefits of Si on maize are manifold like improving the population, quality, photosynthetic efficiency, increasing leaf area, yield, etc (Covshoff and Hibberd, 2012).
+Thus, a short term experiment was carried out with different genotypes of hybrid maize to assess the effectiveness of various levels of silicon applied as calcium silicate on dry matter production and physiological aspects of hybrid maize.

 MATERIAL AND METHODS